ECB credit easing policies will be sizeable - ECB's Praet

 The ECB on Thursday laid out plans to buy packages of debt known as asset-backed securities as well as covered bonds, which are secured on solid assets, such as property.

-That comes on top of ultra-low interest rates and up to 400 million euros (313.73 million pounds) of cheap four-year loans, known as a Targeted Long-Term Refinancing Operation, or TLTROs.
+That comes on top of ultra-low interest rates and up to 400 million euros ($501 million) of cheap four-year loans, known as a Targeted Long-Term Refinancing Operation, or TLTROs.
 A second tranche of TLTROs in December is expected to attract better demand than the first in September.

 "The ECB Governing Council has clearly communicated that its credit-easing policy will have a sizeable impact on its balance sheet," Praet said at a conference at ULB university in Brussels.